unibo-dtm-se-2425-AvianBlasters/report/sections/12-future/index.md

 # Known issues and future work

-This section should describe:
-- What is missing
-- What does not work as it should
-- Potential future developments to improve/expand the software

-N.B.
-Be honest, no impact on the final mark.

-Overall, Avian Blasters as a software product meets all the criteria that were set from the very beginning.
+Overall, Avian Blasters, as a software product, meets all the criteria that were set from the very beginning.

 Despite this, there a few aspects that could be improved further and/or added in a future release: